bdadam/bdadam.com/src/content/blog/simple-usability-trick-for-google-maps.md

 ---
 ## Usability problem
 If you embed Google Maps via its JavaScript API, there is usually a usability question:
-*What should happen, when the users scrolls over the map with their mouse wheels?*
+*What should happen, when the users scroll over the map with their mouse wheels?*
 The API defaults say: the user should zoom the map.

 But that's in many cases not what users would expect.
 Especially when the map is large.